CSE321-Fall2021/cse321-portfolio-MSNelyubov/Project 2/CSE321_project2_mnelyubo_readme.md

 ## Global Declarations

 - int timerMode
-    - This value controls the mode of the timer and is used to determine which behaviors to perform when a key is pressed.
+    - This value controls the mode of the timer.
+    - This value is used to determine which behaviors to perform when a key is pressed.

-- int inputModeIndex
-    - This value controls the position at which the next number of a duration will be stored in memory

-- char[] inputString (TBD)
-    - This value holds the current value of the user-input duration

-- int countdownStartValue (TBD)
+- int bounceLockout
-    - This value is the converted equivalent of the inputString into an integer quantity of seconds
+    - This value is set to a defined (bounceTimeoutWindow) quantity of milliseconds when a button is pressed down.
+    - This value is ticked down every millisecond by the function tickBounceHandler.
+    - If the variable is accessed by handleMatrixButtonEvent while the value is positive, this indicates that a button press is most likely a duplicate.

-- int row
+- int keypadVccRow
     - This value indicates the only row that is to be supplied power.
-This is used to determine which keypad input was pressed in the function handleMatrixButtonEvent().
+    - This is used to determine which keypad input was pressed in the function handleMatrixButtonEvent().

-- int logLine
+- int outputChangesMade
-    - This value is used with each serial print statement to distinguish identical outputs in the event of duplicate outputs.
-It must be displayed and  incremented with each printf call.
+    - This (boolean) variable indicates if the output to the LCD needs to be refreshed.
+    - The initial value is 1 to populate the display during startup.

 - int buttonPressed
-    - This variable indicates if any button is currently pressed.
-A value of 1 means some button is pressed and 0 means no button is pressed.
+    - This (boolean) variable indicates if any button is currently pressed.
+    - A value of 1 means some button is pressed and 0 means no button is pressed.
+    - The polling of rows will be halted as long as this value is true.
     - This is not guaranteed to be correct if multiple buttons are pressed at the same time.

 - char charPressed